 Making your own homemade baby food is one of the best things you can do for your baby.
 You can choose food that is organic, local, from the farmer’s market and those that are in-season so they’re fresher and more affordable.

 Although many of the store-bought brands don’t have preservatives or additives, open them up and you’ll smell—and taste—the difference.
 In 2015, Good Morning America found that water was the most predominant ingredient in Plum Organics’ baby food and other ingredients like fruits, vegetables and meat, were in smaller quantities.

-Store-bought baby food may also contain less than 20 percent of the recommended levels of many minerals and micronutrients, a 2012 study out of the U.K found.
+Store-bought baby food may also contain less than 20 percent of the recommended levels of many minerals and micronutrients, a September 2011 study in the journal Food Chemistry found.